janexner/analytics-tests-test/selenium-webdriver/README.md

 #testJSONEdit

-A single-page HTML tool for changing the JSON file created by CatalogWebsiteDataElementsAndRulesFired
+A single-page HTML tool for changing the JSON file created by CatalogWebsiteDataElementsAndRulesFired.

 You can enable and disable the "active" flag on Data Elements and Page Load Rules per page.